 Sharon Lowe, BSc (Hons) (Geology & Physics), has over 26 years’ experience as a geophysicist, commencing with Gold Fields Mining and Development, where she conducted gold and kimberlite exploration in South Africa and Botswana.
 She completed numerous feasibility and design studies for new technologies, such as airborne gravity gradiometer systems and airborne hyperspectral scanner configurations, at Quantitative Mineral Exploration (QME), a research and development company.

 In Australia she initially worked for iron ore explorer, Warwick Resources Ltd, as their geophysicist and database manager.
-At Fugro Airborne Surveys she worked on large scale regional airborne gravity gradiometer and aeromagnetic interpretations for projects located in Nigeria, Australia, Tanzania, New Zealand and Brazil.
+At Fugro Airborne Surveys she worked on large scale regional airborne gravity gradiometer (AGG) and magnetic interpretations for projects located in Nigeria, Australia, Tanzania, New Zealand and Brazil.
 Target commodities included iron oxide copper gold, petroleum, coal and mineral sands.

 Sharon is an active member of the ASEG, SEG and PESA.